Skip to main content

 Depiction of anatomy of a candlestick chart

-A candlestick’s colour tells you in which direction a stock moved: a green or white means a stock closed higher than it opened; a red or black candlesticks signals the stocks closed lower.
+A candlestick's colour tells you which direction a stock moved: a green or white means a stock closed higher than it opened; a red or black candlestick signals the stock closed lower.

 Candlestick patterns and market sentiment

-The real benefit of a candlestick chart is that, when you view all the individual candlesticks side by side, they help reveal the market’s mood.
+When you view candlesticks side by side, they reveal the market's mood.
+The three main sentiment types are:

 Candlestick pattern example